meugenom/cloudydesk/README.md

 ```
 	- Access the project in web browser at `http://localhost:8080`.
 	By default database is empty.
 	- Register new user by button bottom-right
-	- Log in as new user
 	- Upload file by right click on the screen->see menu->select Uploading File
 	- Download file from the screen -> double click on icon of downloaded file